Senior Staff Scientist; Director of Education; and Director, Community Environmental Health LaboratoryMDI Biological

 Maintenance of foreign gene expression and independent chromosome fragments in adult transgenic rainbow trout and their offspring.

 Disney JE, Johnson KR, Banks DK, Thorgaard GH – J Exp Zool.
 1988 Dec;248(3):335-44.

 Cytogenetic analyses of a Salvelinus hybrid reveal an evolutionary relationship between the parental species.
 Disney JE, Wright JE – Cytogenet Cell Genet.
 1987;45(3-4):196-205.View All Publications

 Duncan Bailey: Systems Developer and development lead @Anecdata.org

 Duncan is a graduate of University of Maine with skills in computer programming, database construction, and data management.
 He created and is promoting worldwide use of our citizen science data portal: Anecdata.org

 Jordan Bailey: Outreach and Education Coordinator

 Jordan is a graduate of Boston College.
 She is the mastermind behind Seagrasses in Classes, our outreach and education program in local schools.
 She coordinates our annual Marine Science Symposium for Students.
 She effectively plans and implements our Young Environmental Leaders Program.
 She has created curriculum and website tools for teachers involved in our eelgrass research and restoration work, and is the webmaster for seagrassesinclasses.org

 Anna Farrell: AmeriCorps Environmental Steward January-November 2014, January-November 2015

 Anna joins us from Toledo, Ohio.
 She is a graduate of Dennison University, where she received a degree in environmental studies.
 She started her second term of service with us in January 2015.
-After her work with us in 2014, she is an eelgrass restoration and water quality monitoring expert.
+After her work with us in 2014, she is now an eelgrass restoration and water quality monitoring expert.